hmito/esj73web/about_en.md

 - No advance registration is required—just come and join the fun!
 - Please note that the conference will not provide food or drinks.
 You can buy from the food trucks or bring your own.
+- Children are also very welcome to join.
-- More details will be announced soon.
+- More details will be announced later.

 ## Wi-Fi connectivity